 Fill in the contact form below and we will get in touch with you to discuss your requirements

-TOP 5 IMPORTANT REASONS YOU SHOULD ALWAYS WEAR SUNSCREENby Wayne Foley, Jul 2019
+TOP 5 IMPORTANT REASONS YOU SHOULD ALWAYS WEAR SUNSCREENby Well Polished Swansea, Jul 2019

 Most of us know the importance of wearing sunscreen in the summer months to avoid sunburn and damage, but it really should be a year-round preventive health measure.
 Always wear sunscreen, no matter your skin color or tone.
 Sunscreen dates back to ancient Egypt, where rice bran extract and jasmine were used to help shield skin from the sun.
 Chemists invented the first commercial sunscreen in 1936, and it has been improved upon ever since.
 Modern sunscreens are water resistant, and are included in many cosmetics and beauty products, such as primers, foundations, serums, and creams.

 Why You Should Always Wear Sunscreen, Even on Cloudy Days Up to 80 percent of the sun’s rays can pass through clouds, so if you assume it’s OK to forgo protection on an overcast day, think again.
 Sunscreen is an important preventive health care habit that should be maintained all year, including the winter months.
 Snow can reflect up to 80 percent of ultraviolet (UV) rays, increasing your risk of exposure to sun damage.
 Also, the higher the altitude, the greater the UV exposure, so sunscreen is crucial for family ski vacations, too.
 When in doubt: always wear sunscreen!

 Here are the top five reasons why applying sunscreen should be a daily habit year round: